Restricted items for carry-on/

 - Items with pointed tips

-- Items which can be mistaken or cause fear among other passengers, such as toy guns and handcuffs
+Items that could be mistaken or cause fear among other passengers, such as toy guns and handcuffs

 Items Conditionally Allowed Aboard as Carry-on or Checked Baggage

-Certain quantities or volumes of some items cannot be brought aboard airplanes as carry-on or checked baggage.
+- Certain quantities or volumes of some items cannot be brought aboard an aircraft as carry-on or checked baggage.
 Here are some examples of items that customers frequently ask about at airports.

 One small, portable lighter for smoking or one box of safety matches (small-sized) per person can be brought aboard on one's person.
 (Be careful not to leave it on the airplane.)
 Lighters with fuel tanks, cigar lighters, and torch lighters* (turbo lighters, jet lighters, blue flame lighters, etc.) cannot be brought aboard or put in checked baggage.